Meccano: General Mills acquires all rights to Meccano

+Meccano becomes independent

 In 1985, General Mills left the toy business completely, selling off their toy divisions.
-Meccano was sold out to a French accountant, Marc Rebibo, and, once again, all existing Meccano sets were scrapped.
-The "Meccano Junior" sets were replaced with three "Premier Meccano" sets and two "Motor" sets (including a six-speed motor) were introduced.
+Meccano was sold to a French accountant, Marc Rebibo, and once again all existing Meccano sets were scrapped.
+The "Meccano Junior" sets were replaced by three "Premier Meccano" sets, and two "Motor" sets (including a six-speed motor) were introduced.
 Due to high demand, the old Meccano No.1 to No.10 construction sets from 1981 were re-introduced.

 In 1989, Marc Rebibo sold what remained of Meccano to Dominique Duvauchelle.
-Allen head zinc plated steel bolts replaced the original slot-headed brass-plated bolts and the "Plastic Meccano Junior" sets were brought back.
+Allen head zinc-plated steel bolts replaced the original slot-headed brass-plated bolts and the "Plastic Meccano Junior" sets were brought back.
 With younger model builders in mind, many theme sets were also introduced, including the "Construction and Agricultural" 200-Series & 300-Series, the "Space" 100-Series, and the "Dynamic" 400-Series minisets.
 The old-style No. 5 to 10 sets remained in production until 1992.

 In 1994, additional theme sets were introduced and a pull-back friction motor was added to the Plastic Meccano System.
 In 1996, "Action Control" sets with infrared controls were added and 1999 saw the introduction of a "Motion System" range of sets that changed the look of Meccano completely.
 There were six one-model sets, two five-model sets, and five new sets numbered 10 to 50, the 20 to 50 sets being motorised.
-A complete change from the normal practice (sticking to a single majority colour) was that every set had its own colour scheme, often in bright neon colours.
+In a complete change from the normal practice of sticking to a single major colour, every set was given its own colour scheme, often in bright neon colours.

 In 2000, Nikko, a Japanese toy manufacturer, purchased 49 per cent of Meccano and took on its marketing internationally through its established channels for radio-controlled toys.
 Development and design remained with Meccano SN, based in Calais, France.
 Nikko launched a successful range of new sets, including "Crazy Inventors" and the "Future Master" range.
 Significantly, Nikko radio control and programmable electronics started to appear in the System.
 However, under commercial pressure, Nikko sold its interest in the Meccano name and System back to Meccano SN, the French parent company, in August 2007.
-Meccano is now manufactured in France and China.
 During 2013, the Meccano brand was acquired in its entirety by the Canadian toy company Spin Master.